BFS versus DFS for fixed-level targets in ordered trees: Introduction

 \section{Introduction}

 Several important problems in computer science and artificial intelligence can be formulated as search problems \cite[Chapter 3]{norvig}.
-A few examples are the traveling salesman problem, scheduling problems, and the problem of finding optimal moves in board games such as chess and backgammon.
-In general, most decision-making problems can be naturally thought of as search problems where one has to search for the optimal decision within a certain space of actions, which can often be modeled using a graph or a tree.
-Different search problems often have different optimal algorithms.
-In fact, for many computational problems (including most NP-hard problems), it is observed that different types of instances have different optimal algorithms \cite{hoos}.
-Some machine learning approaches exist for algorithm selection \cite{kotthoff} depending on the instance, but usually one does not have a guarantee that the choice of an algorithm based on these methods is indeed optimal.
-At the same time, most existing analytical results focus on worst-case analysis, which is often less useful than average-case analysis when it comes to algorithm selection.
+Some examples include the traveling salesman problem, scheduling problems, and the problem of finding optimal moves in various games.
+Most decision-making problems can be also naturally thought of as search problems, where the decision space is modeled as a graph or a tree.
+For many of these problems, a different search algorithm is optimal, depending on the instance \cite{hoos}.
+Some machine learning approaches exist for algorithm selection \cite{kotthoff} depending on the instance, but they are usually less useful than having an exact average-case comparison.

-In this paper, we compare the average time complexity of two classical tree search algorithms---breadth-first search (BFS) and depth-first search (DFS) \cite[Chapter 22]{cl}, when we perform a search for a random node at a fixed level, given that we begin at the root of an ordered tree with a prescribed number of edges.
-Surprisingly, not much previous work has been done on this type of problem.
-An article of Everitt and Hutter \cite{everitt} contains the only study we found considering this specific problem, but they work with complete binary trees as opposed to ordered trees, and they only obtain approximations of the expected running time when the target node is on a given level.
-Another article by Stone and Sipala \cite{stone} investigates the average-time complexity of two variations of DFS in binary trees.
-Let us also mention that DFS has been used to obtain some classical results in enumerative combinatorics \cite{ges1, ges2}, and a recent article by Jacquet and Janson \cite{jacjanson} gives asymptotic results concerning several statistics when DFS begins at a random node of a random directed graph with independent and geometrically distributed outdegrees for its vertices.
+In this paper, we find the average time complexity of the classical tree search algorithms---breadth-first search (BFS) and depth-first search (DFS)---when we perform a search for a random target node at a fixed level, given that we begin at the root of an ordered tree with a prescribed number of edges.
+We consider the most simple scenario when no additional information about the tree is available.
+Then, it is reasonable to assume that the target node is sampled uniformly from all nodes at the prescribed level among all trees with the given number of edges.
+BFS and DFS are compared in terms of their complexities for each target node level, yielding an optimal criterion for choosing between them.